Related Services

 Prognosis

 The prognosis for rectal cancer depends upon how early the cancer is diagnosed, how far it has progressed and the size of the rectal carcinoma or tumor.
-The highest survival rate for rectal cancer occurs for people diagnosed and treated early.
-Screenings can detect polyps and rectal cancer in the early stages, which increases the chance for a good outcome.
+The highest survival rate for rectal cancer occurs in people diagnosed and treated early.
+Screenings can detect polyps and rectal cancer in the early stages, which increases the chance of a good outcome.

 Treatment and Recovery